MarkWarneke/markwarneke.github.io/_posts/2020-10-14-Generic-Terraform-Module-Test-Using-Terratest.md

 # Testing Terraform Modules

 We can use [Terratest](https://terratest.gruntwork.io/docs/) to run integration tests with Terraform.
-Inside of the repository for the Terraform module create a folder named `test`, and add the files:
+Inside of the repository for the Terraform module create a folder named `test`; add the following files:

 - `test.vars`,
 - `provider.tf`, and